-This paper provides new empirical evidence on the factors driving the HIE by analyzing a very interesting episode in international migration, namely the Ecuadorian exodus in the aftermath of the economic collapse of the late 1990s.
+This paper provides new empirical evidence on the factors behind the HIE by analyzing a very interesting episode in international migration: the Ecuadorian exodus in the aftermath of the economic collapse of the late 1990s.
 Between 1999 and 2005, more than 600,000 Ecuadorians left the country and most of them headed towards Spain rather than the US, a traditional destination for Ecuadorian migration (Bertoli et al. 2011).
-Taking advantage of some interesting features of this migration episode, I find a health advantage in terms of birth weights in favor of new immigrants.
-The comparison of birth outcomes between Ecuadorian immigrants and other recent minority groups in Spain, namely Romanians, suggests that the health advantage could partly respond to immigrants' selection on health.
+Taking advantage of some interesting features of this migration episode, I find a health advantage in terms of birth weights and other birth outcomes (i.e. gestational age, pre-term birth and incidence of low birth) among the children of new Ecuadorian immigrants in Spain.
+The comparison with the children of non-immigrants in Ecuador and with those of other recent minorities in Spain (i.e. Romanians) suggests that positive selection in health is largely responsible for the HIE.